KDE/cutehmi/extensions/CuteHMI/Examples/I18N.0/README.md

 Names of translation files consist of stem and suffix.
 Stem is constructed by lowercasing product name and replacing dots with hyphens.
 In case of `CuteHMI.Examples.I18N.0` extension, stem is `cutehmi-examples-i18n-0`.
 The suffix part denotes a language in a format described in Qt documentation on QLocale::QLocale(const QString &).
-Here we have `_en_US.ts` for US English and `_eo.ts` for Esperanto.
-One can see that suffix has been separated from the stem by underscore, but in fact language can be specified in many different ways.
+Here we have `en_US.ts` for US English and `eo.ts` for Esperanto.
+One can see that suffix has been separated from the stem by underscore character (`_`), but in fact language can be specified in many different ways.
 Supported translation suffixes and translation directory locations are listed in the documentation of CuteHMI.Internationalizer.loadTranslation() function.

 ## The actual example